superformlabs/ga4dataform/docs/index.md

 │   ├── assertion_logs
 ```

-### Using GA4Dataform after installation
-#### First SQL workflow run
-#### Change schedule
-#### Git Connection
-GA4Dataform is not (yet) linked to any git repository.
-If any changes and customisation are made to the project, changes should be committed to the default Dataform repository.
-Versioning is not available.

 #### Releases and Scheduling
-The installer will automatically create a Release and a Workflow configuration using the dataform API.
-The release will be triggered at 9AM UTC+00:00 and the workflow will be triggered at 10AM UTC+00:00.
-These values can be modified directly from the dataform UI without impacting the functionality of the project.

 #### Project Location
 Location of the dataform project is set during the installation.
 It is based on the Location of the GA4 dataset